18th Royal Hussars: Early history

-The regiment was first raised by Charles, Marquess of Drogheda as the 19th Regiment of (Light) Dragoons in 1759; it was also known as Drogheda's Light Horse.
+The regiment was first raised by Charles Moore, 1st Marquess of Drogheda as the 19th Regiment of (Light) Dragoons in 1759; it was also known as Drogheda's Light Horse.
 It was renumbered the 18th Regiment of (Light) Dragoons in 1763, and briefly the 4th Regiment of Light Dragoons in 1766 before reverting to the 18th in 1769.
 Arthur Wellesley was briefly a junior officer in the regiment between October 1792 and April 1793.
 The regiment undertook a one-year tour in Saint-Domingue between February 1796 and February 1797.
 It was in action at the Battle of Bergen in September 1799 during the Anglo-Russian invasion of Holland.

 In 1805 it took the title of the 18th (King's Irish) Regiment of (Light) Dragoons, named for George III, and redesignated as hussars in 1807, becoming the 18th (King's Irish) Regiment of (Light) Dragoons (Hussars).
 The regiment landed at Lisbon in July 1808 for service in the Peninsular War.
 It fought at the Battle of Benavente in December 1808 and at the Battle of Cacabelos in January 1809 before taking part in the Battle of Corunna and the subsequent return to England later that month.

 The regiment was ordered to support Sir Arthur Wellesley's Army on the Iberian Peninsula and landed at Lisbon in February 1813.
 It saw action at the Battle of Morales in June 1813, and the Battle of Vitoria in June 1813.
 It went on to fight at the Battle of Sorauren in July 1813 and, having advanced into France, at the Battle of the Nive in December 1813, at the Battle of Orthez in February 1814 and at the Battle of Toulouse in April 1814.
 It returned home in July 1814.